ionide/KeepAChangelog/README.md

-# Ionide.KeepAChangelog
+# Ionide.KeepAChangelog.Tasks

-This project implements a Changelog parser according to the spec at KeepAChangelog.
-It also provides MSBuild tasks and targets to automate the setting of **Versions** and **Package Release Notes** for your NuGet packages, so that the Changelogs are your source of truth.
+This project provides MSBuild tasks and targets to automate the setting of **Versions** and **Package Release Notes** for your NuGet packages from changelogs meeting the spec at [KeepAChangelog](https://keepachangelog.com), so that the Changelogs are your source of truth.

-When configured, this package will set the `Version`, `PackageVersion`, and `PackageReleaseNotes` of your packable project with the matching data from the latest Changelog release, as well as adding AssemblyMetadata for the `BuildDate` in the `YYYY-mm-dd` format.
+When configured, this package will set the `Version`, `PackageVersion`, and `PackageReleaseNotes` of your packable project with the matching data from the latest Changelog release, or calculated from the unreleased section, as well as adding AssemblyMetadata for the `BuildDate` in the `YYYY-mm-dd` format.

 ## Installation